-As a medical graduate from an Australian University you are eligible to apply via the ACE programme for a first year House Officer position in New Zealand.
-Below, ACE have put together some pertinent information that should help you when preparing and completing your ACE online application.
+As a medical graduate from an Australian University, you are eligible to apply via the ACE programme for a first year House Officer position in New Zealand.
+Below, ACE has put together some pertinent information that should help you when preparing and completing your ACE online application.
 This is not an exhaustive list of what is required, however, as an overseas applicant there are some specific requirements that must be met for your application to be accepted.
 You will also find information provided by Medical Council of New Zealand regarding the registration process in the ACE Resources section.

 The policy set by the New Zealand District Health Boards (DHBs) is that each applicant is required to identify, discuss and agree with three of the Senior Medical Officers (SMO)/ General Practitioners (GPs) who have supervised them clinically in their final year, to act as referees.
-The referees must be vocationally registered in the specialty within which they are working and have observed your clinical work in an Australian health setting or in an equivalent setting recognised by the Medical Council of New Zealand (MCNZ).
+The referees must be vocationally registered in the speciality within which they are working and have observed your clinical work in an Australian health setting or in an equivalent setting recognised by the Medical Council of New Zealand (MCNZ).
 To see a list of MCNZ Comparable health countries please click here

 ACE will allow a few exceptions to this if you are on an overseas clinical work experience position during the first half of your final year: